Stocking Shadyside Lake Wipers

 Identifying wipers is difficult for the novice and can be costly if one gets it wrong.
 Shadyside Lake has three species looking similar.
 Yellow bass are rough fish that seldom reach a pound.
 They have lateral stripes similar to a striped or hybrid striped bass and have a yellow tinge.
 The record yellow bass, 2.7 lbs. came from Morse Reservoir.

 Hybrids mix the patterns of Stripped and white bass.
-Hybrids have a streamlined body with a bluish/black back, silver sides and a white belly.
+Hybrids have a streamlined body with a bluish/black back, silver sides, and a white belly.
 The kicker is their horizontal lines are most often broken forming a “W” pattern above the lateral line.
 As with striped bass, hybrids have two parallel tooth patches on the center of their tongue.
-White bass have but one.
+White bass has but one.
 The horizontal lines on a striped bass are usually straight and connected.

 Only a few bodies of Hoosier water have strippers.
 Brookville and Raccoon (Hardin) reservoirs, as well as the Ohio River, come to mind.
 The state record striper weighed 39.8-lbs.
 Shadyside’s water quality is not good for this species.